 The main reason avocado oil can aid in fat loss may be their high levels of healthy monounsaturated fats that are burned at a higher rate than other fat types and could trigger the body to burn more calories after eating [4].

-One spoon of avocado oil contains about 10 grams of monounsaturated fats, making it almost identical to extra virgin olive oil.
+One spoonful of avocado oil contains about 10 grams of monounsaturated fats, making it almost identical to extra virgin olive oil.

-Avocados are very high in monounsaturated oleic fatty acid, which is also associated with an abdominal fat reduction [5].
+According to a study in Wiley Online Library, avocados are very high in monounsaturated oleic fatty acid, which is also associated with abdominal fat reduction [5].

 Another nutrition examination survey from 2021 showed that female participants who ate avocado daily for 12 weeks reduced visceral fat, indicating a change in fat distribution [7].